lipner/better_git_checkout/README.md

 # Better git checkout autocompleter

 Autocompletion plugin for ZSH that will complete `git checkout` with a list of recently checked-out branches.
+Inspired by the 'git lb' alias from https://ses4j.github.io/2020/04/01/git-alias-recent-branches/.

 ## Purpose